blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 #### Join

-In order **preserve covenant**, we require that there is only one output associated to the contract.
+In order to **preserve covenant**, we require that there is only one output associated to the contract.

 ```ml
 expect True = list.length(contract_outputs) == 1